fablab-ka/lab_person_counter/README.md

 #### Debouncing

 The notifications can be "debounced".
 This means that a notification will only be sent after a defined amount of time _t_ after the last status change.
+This prevents spamming of notifications on quick successive status change, for example when a lot of people arrive or leave at once.
 This debounce time _t_ can be changed via the `UPDATE_DEBOUNCE_MS` definition, and must be specified in milliseconds.

     #define UPDATE_DEBOUNCE_MS      (30 * 1000)